 Preventing drink spiking involves vigilance and awareness.
 Always purchase your own drinks and monitor them while they are being served.
 Avoid accepting beverages from people you do not know.
 Being aware of your surroundings and monitoring your personal alcohol intake can help in preventing drink spiking.

 Tip: To ensure you never fall victim to spiking, be sure to keep drink spike tests on hand when you go out.
 Our Spikestixx are convenient, reliable, and easily accessible via our online store.
-Sip safer with CounterSpike.
+NO FEAR with CounterSpike.

 Summary